RESEARCH STARTER

 In situations where a group is perceived negatively, individuals may employ strategies to enhance their self-concept.
 These strategies include "exit," where one leaves the devalued group; "pass," where individuals conceal their group identity; and "voice," a collective effort to improve the group’s image through activism or social change.
 Historical examples, such as the civil rights movement, illustrate how marginalized groups have sought to redefine their identity and challenge perceptions of inferiority.
 Social identity theory emphasizes the importance of positive self-image in motivating group members to engage in actions that promote social justice and equality.
 As such, it provides a framework for understanding the dynamics of race relations and the psychological underpinnings of intergroup behavior.

-Significance: Social identity theory examines the relationship between group membership and self-esteem.
+SIGNIFICANCE: Social identity theory examines the relationship between group membership and self-esteem.
 It has provided insights into intergroup conflict, ethnocentrism, cultural affirmation, and self-hatred, predicting both individual and group responses to an unfavorable self-concept.

 Social identity theory maintains that all individuals are motivated to achieve and maintain a positive self-concept.
 A person’s self-concept derives from two principal sources: personal identity and social identity.
 Personal identity includes one’s individual traits, achievements, and qualities.
 Social identity includes the group affiliations that are recognized as being part of the self, such as one’s image of oneself as a Protestant, a blue-collar worker, or a conservative.
 Some individuals emphasize the personal aspects in their quest for a favorable self-image, while others emphasize their social identities.
 Social identity theory focuses on the latter.
 It attempts to explain when and how individuals transform their group affiliations to secure a favorable self-concept.

 Psychologist Henri Tajfel introduced social identity theory in 1978.
 The theory maintains that a person’s social identity emerges from the natural process of social categorization.
-People categorize, or classify, themselves and other people by many criteria, including occupation, religious affiliation, political orientation, ethnicity, economic class, and gender.
+People categorize or classify themselves and others by many criteria, including occupation, religious affiliation, political orientation, ethnicity, economic class, and gender.
 An individual automatically identifies with some categories and rejects others.
 This creates a distinction between “in-groups,” with which one identifies, and “out-groups,” with which one does not identify.
-A person who identifies himself or herself as a Democrat, for example, would consider other Democrats members of the in-group and would view Republicans as members of the out-group.
+A person who identifies themselves as a Democrat, for example, would consider other Democrats members of the in-group and would view Republicans as members of the out-group.
 Individuals inevitably compare their groups with other groups; the goal of the comparisons is to establish the superiority of one’s own group, or the group’s “positive distinctiveness,” on some level, such as affluence, cultural heritage, or spirituality.
 If the comparison shows that the individual’s group memberships are positive and valuable, the social identities become an important part of the self.
 If, however, one’s group appears inferior, one’s self-image acquires “negative distinctiveness.”
 The individual is then motivated to acquire a more satisfactory self-concept.

 Enhancing the Self-Concept